 The concept of connected cars with built-in network connectivity existed before Tesla cars.
 However, Tesla has increased the level of connectivity and the features it offers since it launched its first premium electric SUV Model S in 2012.

 The NHTSA (National Highway Traffic Safety Administration) and SAE International identify five and six levels of vehicle automation, respectively.
 Level 0 is for vehicles without automation.
-Tesla’s Autopilot system arguably offers vehicle autonomy between NHTSA’s Level 2 to Level 3—not much different from the autonomy offered by automakers such as General Motors (GM) and BMW.
+Tesla’s Autopilot system arguably offers vehicle autonomy between NHTSA’s Level 2 and Level 3—not much different from the autonomy offered by automakers such as General Motors (GM) and BMW.

 Nonetheless, in reality, Tesla gets the advantage of having all-electric cars.
 Its built-in software is also capable of adjusting car performance with the help of OTA updates.